CarlijnJalink/PCA_analysis_SIFTER/README.md

 ## Usage
 Ensure you have installed the required dependencies (h5py, matplotlib, pathlib).
 Run the script to inspect the PCA file structure and generate plots.
-Modify the plot_pca() function call to view specific PCA modes.
+Modify the plot_pca() function call to plot a certain PCA, and determine whether to save it or not.

 ## Project Structure